Change Security Settings

 You can add archives to the application by either copying them to the content folder, or using the built-in uploader tool.
 They'll be automatically indexed and added to the database.
-Plugins will also be ran automatically to try and fetch metadata for them, if you enabled Auto-Tagging previously.
+Plugins will also be ran automatically to try and fetch metadata for them, if you toggled them in Plugin Configuration previously.

 You can also queue downloads by giving URLs to the server in the uploader tool, which will then be downloaded to your content folder seamlessly.
 See the link below for more details.